 The childminder finds out detailed information about children's individual needs, in order to identify how she may best help them.
-Children quickly form trusting relationships with the childminder and her assistants, and they are exceptionally confident and enthusiastic.
-Children rapidly develop an understanding of the links between healthy food and good health.
-They plant and grow a variety of fruit and vegetables before gathering them to eat.
+Children quickly form trusting relationships with the childminder and her assistant, and they are exceptionally confident and enthusiastic.
+Children rapidly develop an understanding of the links between healthy food and good health, including planting their own vegetables.
 Children thoroughly enjoy playing outdoors.
-They take turns riding on large vehicles, running and kicking balls.
+They make dinosaur dens in the garden.
 Children's emotional well-being is extremely well promoted.
-The childminder consistently promotes positive behaviour and is a highly effective role model.
+The childminder and her assistant consistently promote positive behaviour and are highly effective role models.
 Children are fully aware of her high expectations and show an excellent understanding of the childminder's house rules.
-The childminder promptly acknowledges children's cooperation, effort and achievements, and this contributes greatly to their self-esteem and growing sense of responsibility.
+The childminder promptly acknowledges children's cooperation and achievements, and this contributes greatly to their self-esteem and growing sense of responsibility.